DETROIT (AP) — The United Auto Workers union has approved a new four-year contract with Fiat Chrysler.

 It was the second time in a month that Fiat Chrysler workers voted on a contract.
 A previous deal was soundly rejected largely because it didn't eliminate a much-hated two-tiered pay system.
 The new agreement gives raises to all workers and eliminates the two tiers over eight years.

 Fiat Chrysler said in a statement that it was pleased that the contract passed.
 UAW President Dennis Williams said the agreement boosts wages and gives members job security "while still allowing the company to competitively produce high quality vehicles."

-The union will use the Fiat Chrysler deal as a template for talks with Ford Motor Co. and General Motors Co.
-The UAW will be bargaining with GM next, according to statement issued by the union Thursday afternoon.
+The union will use the Fiat Chrysler deal as a template for talks with Ford and General Motors.
+It was unclear Thursday whether the union would pick one company to focus on or try to negotiate with both.

 Williams says Ford and GM make more money and should be able to pay more, a statement that conflicts with company goals of cutting labor costs to bring them more in line with foreign automakers with U.S. factories.

 The new agreement with Fiat Chrysler gradually eliminates the tiered pay system that the union agreed to in 2007 when all three Detroit automakers were in financial trouble, bringing all U.S. factory workers to the same wage over eight years.
 But members have resented the varying pay, and the company's current CEO, Sergio Marchionne — who took over when Chrysler merged with Italian automaker Fiat in 2009 — has called the two-tier wages "unsustainable."

 Under the new agreement, workers with four or more years of experience will make the top $29 hourly wage within four years; workers with less experience would make between $22.50 and $28 in four years and top wages in eight years.